Millennium High School

 There may be additional selection criteria, see the High School Directory for more information

-AP COURSES: Calculus, English, Studio Art, United States History
+AP COURSES: AP Calculus, AP English, AP Studio Art, AP US History, AP World History

 EXTRACURRICULAR: American Sign Language, Animal Protection, Art Therapy, Best Buddies, Chess, Cooking, Dance Team, Drama, Greek Culture, Green Team, Fitness, Foreign Exchange Program (two or more yearly trips), Gay-Straight Alliance, Knitting, Latin, Literary Magazine, Model UN, Newspaper, Photography, School of Rock (after-school music program), Senior Officers, Shakespeare Monologue Competition, Student Government & Ethics (SGE), Trinity Choristers, Yoga